-The story of Daniel in the lions’ den is mentioned in the book of Daniel chapter six.
+The story of Daniel in the den of lions is mentioned in the book of Daniel chapter six.
 King Darius the Mede set over his kingdom one hundred and twenty satraps.
 Daniel was one of them.
 And because Daniel had an excellent spirit, the king planned to set him over his whole kingdom.
-So, the other Jealous satraps tried to find a charge against Daniel’s work to get rid of him.
-But they could not, simply because he was faithful.
+So, the other jealous satraps tried to find a charge against Daniel’s work to get rid of him.
+But they could not, simply because he was perfect in his ways.
 However, Daniel’s enemies discovered that because he had different religious beliefs they could use this against him.

-So, they went to the king, and said: “King Darius, live forever!
-All the governors of the kingdom… have consulted together to establish a royal statute … that whoever petitions any god or man for thirty days, except you, O king, shall be cast into the den of lions” (v.
-6,7).
+So, they they plotted against Him and went to the king, and said: “King Darius, live forever!
+All the governors of the kingdom… have consulted together to establish a royal statute … that whoever petitions any god or man for thirty days, except you, O king, shall be cast into the den of lions” (verses 6: 6,7).
 And they asked the king to make the decree and sign the writing, so that it cannot be changed, according to the law of the Medes and Persians, which does not change (Esther 1:19; 8:8).
 And the old king agreed without recognizing the conspiracy to destroy Daniel.

 When Daniel discovered that the writing was signed, he went home.
 And in his upper room, with his windows open toward Jerusalem, he knelt down on his knees three times that day as was his custom.
 He didn’t fear the decree for God was to him the source of all his wisdom and success in life.

-Finally, he gave the order to cast Daniel into the lions den.
-But he said to Daniel, “Your God, whom you serve continually, He will deliver you (v.
-17).
+Finally, he gave the order to cast Daniel into the den of lions.
+But he said to Daniel, “Your God, whom you serve continually, He will deliver you (verse 17).
 Darius may have been acquainted with the miracles that God had performed in the days of Nebuchadnezzar and Belshazzar and thus he spoke with faith.
 Then, a stone was placed on the mouth of the den, and the king sealed it with his own signet ring and with the signets of his lords, that the judgement against Daniel might not be changed.

-In consequence of the miraculous preservation of Daniel in the lions’ den, Darius gave out an edict commanding all the nations of his empire to fear and respect Daniel’s God.
+In consequence of the miraculous preservation of Daniel from the den of lions, Darius gave out an edict commanding all the nations of his empire to fear and respect Daniel’s God.
 He wrote: “To all peoples, nations, and languages that dwell in all the earth: Peace be multiplied to you.
 I make a decree that in every dominion of my kingdom men must tremble and fear before the God of Daniel.
 For He is the living God, and steadfast forever; His kingdom is the one which shall not be destroyed, and His dominion shall endure to the end.
-He delivers and rescues, and He works signs and wonders in heaven and on earth, who has delivered Daniel from the power of the lions” (v.
-25-27).
+He delivers and rescues, and He works signs and wonders in heaven and on earth, who has delivered Daniel from the power of the lions” (verses 25-27).